I am in no way officially associated with Rowland S. Howard or his estate or any other entities

-Rowland S. Howard deserves much more recognition and I built this site because I wanted to contribute to this goal however I could and you’re looking at it.
+Rowland S. Howard deserves much more recognition in the world and I built this site because I wanted to contribute to this goal however I could and you’re looking at it.

 Just to reiterate that I am in no way officially associated with Rowland S. Howard or his estate or any other entities.
 This site is a labor of love.
 Contact me for credit or removal.

 This is a work in progress for sure, and I’m going to, of course, heavily link to the other places that already have the info that you’re looking for.
 I’m not reinventing the wheel, just helping to refine it and make it look pretty.

 Oh yeah, welcome to this site.

 Music continues to save my life, especially during these trying times.
 It’s now